Supervised Detection of Strongly-Labelled Whale Calls

 • different annotation styles and practices: different experts have different thresholds for when they mark a call.
 They also have different styles for marking starts and ends and high and low frequencies.
 Also, some analysts are precise and some are fast, impacting the overall accuracy of bounds - few are both;

-• fragmentation, multipath and splitting vs lumping - Long tonal calls can be fragmented due to propagation and multipath.
+• fragmentation, multipath and splitting vs lumping: long tonal calls can be fragmented due to propagation and multipath.
 Some analysts are splitters and annotate every fragment independently.
 Others are lumpers and will mark a single long call for all the fragments and multipaths ;

 • multipath: there is often confusion among expert analysts about whether a potential multipath is an echo or a separate animal calling.
 The broader context and sequence of calls will likely be helpful here.